-To ensure that the database is current and free from major errors, six monthly quality management audits are run.
+To ensure that the database is current and free from major errors, three monthly quality management audits are run.
 These present the collected data graphically, make comparisons and check for accuracy.
 Any deficiencies are followed up and corrected.
+With the introduction of new time series software (WISKI) quality assurance reports are being developed which will automate the QA checks.